mx1001/boxcutter_manual/docs/hotkeys.md

 # LMB / Spacebar - confirm

 Double-clicking or pressing spacebar will apply the shape and end the operation.
-Our tool is configured so that the next operation performed after a cut is cut.
+Our tool is configured so that the next operation performed after a cut is cut due to boxcutter being an active tool.
+Pressing spacebar or double clicking before the extrude portion will trigger lazorcut.

 ![start](img/hotkeys/hk6.gif)

+> Quick execute is a mode of operation.
+Lazorcut is the behavior of cutting through the object bypassing the extrude operation.
+Quick execute bypasses extrude to jump straight to lazorcut after the initial draw operation.
+Pressing spacebar before extrude triggers lazorcut without allowing for extrude.

 # Shift + confirm - keep shape